Black Cake (TV series)

 Black Cake is an American drama television series.
-It is based on Charmaine Wilkerson's novel of the same name and premiered on Hulu in 2023.
+It is based on Charmaine Wilkerson's novel of the same name, and premiered on Hulu in 2023.
 It stars Chipo Chung, Mia Isaac, Adrienne Warren, Ashley Thomas and Glynn Turman.
-The show is produced by Harpo Productions and shows Oprah Winfrey as one of the main executive producers.
+The show was produced by Harpo Productions, with Oprah Winfrey as one of the main executive producers.
 It received generally positive reviews from critics.

 Black Cake was canceled after one season.

 Premise

 Two siblings learn about their late mother's dark past after she leaves her recordings to them.